-Township 8 north, range 18 east, section 1;

-Township 8 north, range 19 east, That portion of sections 1 through 18, inclusive, lying south and west of the mean high water line of the Yukon River;

-Township 8 north, range 20 east, That portion of sections 7 and 18 lying west of the mean high water line of the Yukon River;

-Township 9 north, range 17 east;

-Township 9 north, range 18 east, That portion lying south and west of the mean high water line of the Yukon River; and

-Township 9 north, range 19 east, That portion lying south and west of the mean high water line of the Yukon River.
+Township 8 north, range 18 east, section 1; Township 8 north, range 19 east, That portion of sections 1 through 18, inclusive, lying south and west of the mean high water line of the Yukon River; Township 8 north, range 20 east, That portion of sections 7 and 18 lying west of the mean high water line of the Yukon River; Township 9 north, range 17 east; Township 9 north, range 18 east, That portion lying south and west of the mean high water line of the Yukon River; and Township 9 north, range 19 east, That portion lying south and west of the mean high water line of the Wyken Diver west of the mean high water line of the Yukon River.
 (2) Upon relinquishment by Doyon, Limited of all land selections pursuant to section 1419(a) of this Act, the lands described in subparagraphs 1419(a)(1)(D).